 The assistance is provided on a graduated scale; therefore small changes in your income will have a correspondingly small effect on the assistance you receive.

-Yes - subject to the good conduct normally expected of a pupil, and an annual means test re-assessment.
+Yes - subject to the good conduct and progress normally expected of a pupil, and an annual means test re-assessment.

 The school will notify you when you are required to provide new information about your income in preparation for the next school year.
 We ask that you tell us about any changes that will significantly affect your current financial circumstances in the meantime.